Sergey Pavlovich

 Sergey Alexandrovich Pavlovich (also known as Police Dog, panther[757], Fallen Angel, diplomaticos) is one of the most famous carders on the territory of the former Soviet Union.

 Biography

 Born 22 February 1983 in Vyazye, a village in Mogilev region of Belarus.
 In 2000 finished School No 124 in Minsk.
-In 2000–2003 was studying on the faculty of Journalism of Belorussian State University.
+In 2000–2003 was studying on the faculty of Journalism of Belarusian State University.
 In 2004–2009 was brought to trial three times on account of cyber crimes.
 The total sentence amounted to 16 years in jail.
 While being in jail, Sergey wrote and published a book: